UNIBusiness personal finance program coming soon to Iowa area high schools

 The updated personal financial planning curriculum will give students a leg up in collegiate credits and give them an important life skill.
 A good understanding of personal finance can help minimize poor financial choices and reduce debt down the road, ultimately decreasing the stress associated with financial worries that does impact physical health.

-“It’s imperative,” Yerkes said.
+“It’s imperative,” Anderson said.
 “We’re focused on how they are applying it, and it could make the difference for the rest of their lives, whether that be minimizing student debt, making wise career choices, keeping expenses low or saving early.
 It could impact these individuals and their future families, and that’s important.”